 To request a private preview of Rebecca's latest short 'A Mountain to Climb' - an atmospheric live action piece, about a man with writer's block who goes on a make believe journey in his house to unlock his imagination -Please e-mail firstname.lastname@example.org

-Rebecca has also directed a number of short films which have been screened at countless national and international festivals.
-The short film Breaking the Mould co-directed with Luca Paulli won the Shooting People DepicT!
-Audience Award at Encounters Short Film Festival Nov 2008.
-And her graduation film Waiting for Dogot (starring the voice talent of Sylvester McCoy), won Best Animated Short Film at Kino Fest 2002.
-Rebecca’s beautiful short The Girl & the Horse was screened at the National Gallery London, in conjunction with the Stubbs and the Horse exhibition.
-The film was a finalist in the Best Music category and nominated in the Public Choice Award at the British Animation Awards 2004.
-Her short promo film FIFA 20 Centres for 2010 was screened at the Orlando Stadium in Soweto as part of the opening ceremony for the FIFA World Cup.
+Her short film 'Breaking the Mould' won the DepicT!
+Audience Award 2008 at Encounters (the UK’s best-known short film festival), her graduation film 'Waiting for Dogot' won Best Animated Short Film at Kino Fest 2002 and her beautiful, sand on glass, short 'The Girl & the Horse' was screened at the National Gallery London in conjunction with the Stubbs and the Horse exhibition.
+Rebecca's short promotional film, 'FIFA 20 Centres', created in partnership with Comic Relief and exec.
+Producer Richard Curtis, was screened at the Orlando Stadium in Soweto as part of the opening ceremony for the FIFA World Cup 2010.

 Rebecca is currently directing and designing a title sequence for a new CBBC/ABC Australia drama directed by Beryl Richards.
 She is also in very early stages on an animated project with exciting contemporary poet Hollie McNish.